-Greater than projected growth in the national economy during the second and third calendar quarters of 2003 contributed to Commonwealth revenues through December 2003 exceeding the budget estimate, certified in March 2003, for fiscal year 2004.
+Greater than projected growth in the national economy during the second half of 2003 contributed to Commonwealth revenues through December 2003 exceeding the budget estimate, certified in March 2003, for fiscal year 2004.
 Actual Commonwealth revenues through December 2003 were approximately \$458.0 million, or 3.0 percent over the estimate prepared in March 2003.
 The Governor's proposed fiscal year 2004 budget request to the General Assembly included significant expenditure reductions and revenue enhancements.
 On March 20, 2003, the Governor signed the fiscal year 2004 budget into law while utilizing the line item veto authority to veto \$4,111.3 million in line item appropriations relating to Commonwealth contributions to public education.
 On December 23, 2003, upon passage by the General Assembly, the Governor signed the remainder of the fiscal year 2004 budget into law, including the previously vetoed appropriations for public education.
 The additional fiscal year 2004 budget items enacted on December 23rd included significant revenue and expenditure enhancements as well as a revision to the fiscal year 2004 revenue estimate.
+The continuation of greater than projected growth in the national economy through the first quarter of 2004 continues to impact the revenue estimates incorporated in the enacted budget for fiscal year 2004.
+Consequently, actual revenues through April 2004 are \$368 million or 2.0 percent above estimate.
+The Commonwealth has not officially revised its fiscal year 2004 estimate for General Fund revenues in response to actual receipts, but based on recent trends, expectations are that actual fiscal year 2004 revenues may be at least approximately \$368 million above estimate.
 See "Fiscal Year 2004 Budget."

 On February 3, 2004, the Governor submitted to the General Assembly his proposed fiscal year 2005 budget.
+An expectation of greater than anticipated General Fund revenues for fiscal year 2004 may enhance expected fiscal year 2005 revenues.
 See "Fiscal Year 2005 Proposed Budget."